About Massage Massage Schools Massage Careers About Techniques Massage Products Massage Stones Equipment Connecting

-Whether you are searching for stress relief massage or some of the other healthy massage therapy benefits, relaxation during your massage is a must.
+Whether you are searching for stress relief or some of the other healthy benefits of massage, relaxation during your massage is a must.

 1. The therapist will greet you and show you to the room where the session will take place.

-2. He/She will discuss if you are needing stress relief massage or specific areas (such as low back) worked or what type of massage you are interested in receiving.
-You can learn more about massage techniques here.
+2. He/She will discuss if you are needing stress relief massage or specific areas (such as low back) work or what type of massage you are interested in receiving.
+You can learn more about massage techniques under "Types of Massage".

 Almost immediately after you step in to a massage room, your body begins preparing to "unwind".